Welcome to The School of Health and Rehabilitation Sciences (SHRS)

 The method of evaluation and grading is the prerogative of the course instructor and is based on the course objectives and expectations.
 SHRS faculty have the option of issuing “+” or “-” grades.
 SHRS faculty have the option of assigning letter grades or HSU evaluations, as printed in the course catalog and determined at student’s enrollment.
 Students will be apprised of the evaluation procedure by the instructor at the beginning of each course.
 It is the student’s responsibility to request clarification of any evaluation or grading policy.

-Action required by the student and faculty member for a “I” grade:
+Action required by the student and faculty member for a “G” grade:

-- The student, faculty and advisor are to fill out a Completion Agreement of Incomplete Credits Form (Form can be found on the SHRS website)
+- The student, instructor and advisor are to fill out a Completion Agreement of G Grade Credits Form (the form and the SHRS G grade Policy and instructions can be found on the SHRS website)

-- A copy of this agreement will need to be submitted to Student Services, no later than the end of the add/drop period for the current semester.
-Failure to submit this form before the end of the add/drop period will result in an automatic change to a failing grade.
+- A copy of this agreement will need to be submitted to Student Services, no later than the end of the add/drop period for the following term.
+If the following term is the summer term, then the add/drop deadline date is that of the whole summer term.

 Satisfactory/No Credit (S/NC) grading option